VinAmaral-coder/Transfermarkt-CSV-Maker/README.md

 - [ ] Automatic updates

 ## Current Problems
-- ~~No minifaces for all players~~
+- Better layout
+- Players and Teams on separeted topics
+- Competitions names and logos
-- Problems with separating the topics
+- National teams with logos
-- And more

 ## License

 This project is intended for educational and personal use.